jareware/flotate/README.md

 foo('Hello', 42);
 ```

-...or immediately preceding an annotated function:
+...or immediately preceding an annotated function, to keep annotations and code separate:

 ```javascript
 /* @flow */